valdirsantos714/account-management-api/README.md

 # Account Management API With Spring Boot 3

 ## About this repository
-This repository contains an efficient and easy-to-use Api for applications that need to manage users, that have bank accounts and that have a list of products.
+This repository contains an Api created with Java and Spring Boot 3 that is efficient and easy to use for applications that need to manage users, that have bank accounts and that have a list of products.
 ## Purposes of Use:

 - User, Account or product query: Users can easily enter, search, view and delete information about available products, accounts and users.